14 Things To Know About Spain Before You Go: People, History, Food and more!

 Día de Santiago

-Dia se Santiago, The Caminoo de Santiago
+Dia de Santiago in Spain

 St. James, the patron saint of Spain, of course has his own holiday.
 It is celebrated on July 25th in Galicia, the region in Spain’s northwest corner.
 James is Santiago in Spanish, which is why the celebration is called Día de Santiago.
 This is a public holiday in Galicia, but you can bet your boots that there are many events in the two weeks leading up to this day, including parades with floats, costumes, and fireworks.